yTakkar/Handy-Tooltip/README.md

 <div id='hoverdiv'></div>
 ```

-3. Go to `handy-notify.css` & copy everything of it into your stylesheet.
+3. Go to `handy-tooltip.css` & copy everything of it into your stylesheet.

 4. And here comes the fun part.
 ```javascript